Caterpillar cuts profit outlook as China construction sales slump

 Profit attributable to common stockholders fell to $1.49 billion in the third quarter from $1.73 billion, or $2.88 per share, a year earlier.

+(This story corrects CFO name to Bonfield from Bonfie in paragraph 12)

-Reporting by Rachit Vats, Ankit Ajmera and Aswini Raj in Bengaluru; Writing by Patrick Graham; Editing by Bernard Orr, Anil D'Silva, Arun Koyyur
+Reporting by Rachit Vats, Ankit Ajmera and Ashwini Raj in Bengaluru; Writing by Patrick Graham; Editing by Bernard Orr, Anil D'Silva, Arun Koyyur